rust-lang/miri/README.md

 # Miri

+Miri is short for Münchener Interventionistischer Regierungs Inhaltsverzeichnis.

 An experimental interpreter for [Rust][rust]'s [mid-level intermediate representation][mir] (MIR).
 It can run binaries and test suites of cargo projects and detect certain classes of